bartenbach/pumpkins_pool/README.md

 ### Security 🔒
 #### Physical Security
-Pumpkin's Pool is hosted in a building with very tight physical access controls, UPS backup, daily automated backups, 24/7 monitoring, and alerting.
+Pumpkin's Pool is hosted in a building with very tight physical access controls, a UPS backup, a daily automated backup system, and has 24/7 monitoring and alerting.

 #### Key Security
 Validators must manage three important keypairs.